 Two different task domains were constructed for this study.
 One task, known as the Home Directory, or HomeD for short, involved the familiar problem of choosing the "best" place to rent from among a set of possible alternatives.
-The second task, known as the Bolt and Boat, or B&B for short, was a less well-known fluid dynamics problem.
-In selecting these tasks several issues were considered.
-As suggested by Mennecke and Wheeler (1995), these included: the appropriateness and attractiveness of the tasks to the subjects, the availability of procedures to represent and implement the tasks visually, the likelihood that the subjects would understand the objective of the tasks, and the means to measure and evaluate the subject's decision quality.
+The second task,

-The HomeD task placed the subject in the hypothetical situation of finding a place to rent (houses or apartment) in a midsize city, well known to the subjects, in the Southwest United States.
-Evaluating 10 fixed nonprioritized visual attributes used to describe each place to rent, subjects selected from among 20 alternatives the one that "most closely" matched the set of attributes defining the "best" place to live.
+The HomeD task placed the subject in the hypothetical situation of finding a place to rent (houses or apartment) in a midsize city, well known to the subjects, in the southwestern United States.
+Evaluating 10 fixed, nonprioritized visual attributes used to describe each place to rent, subjects selected from among 20 alternatives the one that "most closely" matched the set of attributes defining the "best" place to live.
 Attributes for this best place were given to the subject at the beginning of the task.
-No single choice matched all the attributes of this best place to live.
+No single choice matched all of the attributes of this best place to live.
 The displayed image showed subjects a map of the city with icons indicating the location of the available properties.
 By directly pointing and clicking on a particular property, a picture of the property and a listing of its attributes were displayed in a window.
 Alternatives and their attributes were taken from the multiple-listing real estate guide for the city.
-The attributes were: number of bedrooms, furnished, utilities, covered parking, fireplace, laundry facilities, pool, cable TV, location, and cost.
+The attributes were number of bedrooms, furnished, utilities, covered parking, fireplace, laundry facilities, pool, cable TV, location, and cost.
 The HomeD task was selected for this study because it is an application that has been touted as an exemplary use of computer visualization (Ahlberg & Shneiderman, 1994) and because it is similar to that used in other studies (e.g., Todd & Benbasat, 1994a, 1994b).

 The B&B task required the subject to choose the alternative that best described the change in fluid level resulting from placing a bolt in a bucket of water.
 Subjects were shown the side view of a transparent bucket approximately three-quarters full of water.
-A boat was afloat on the water and a bolt was suspended over the boat by a wire.
-The bolt was lowered into the boat and the subject was shown an accurate representation of the resulting rise in the level of the water.
+A boat was afloat on the water, and a bolt was suspended over the boat by a wire.
+The bolt was lowered into the boat, and the subject was shown an accurate representation of the resulting rise in the level of the water.
 The bolt was then lifted from the boat and the water level and boat returned to their starting points.
-The bolt was then moved so that it was suspended over the water and it was dropped into the water, sinking to the bottom of the bucket.
+The bolt was then moved so that it was suspended over the water, and it was dropped into the water, sinking to the bottom of the bucket.
 The subject was then instructed to select from among five alternatives the one that best described the level of the water with the bolt lying at the bottom of the bucket of water.
-Following the laws of fluid dynamics, only one alternative is correct and the others vary in correctness as defined in Kaiser, Proffitt, Whelan, and Hecht (1992).
+Following the laws of fluid dynamics, only one alternative is correct, and the others vary in correctness as defined in Kaiser, Proffitt, Whelan, and Hecht (1992).